juulin/Celltracker/README.md

 Fluorescence Tracker is a Python project designed to process TIF stacks of fluorescence microscopy images.
 The project tracks individual cells over time, calculates average intensities, standard error, and other statistics, and generates a CSV file containing this data for each cell across all frames.

+## ⚠️ Disclaimer ⚠️
+This project was written using—our lord and saviour 🙏—Claude 3.7 (Sonnet).

 ## Project Structure

 ```